BREXIT and implications for MiFIR Transaction Reporting

 - Britain leaves with no specific deal with the EU

-- Britain and the EU trade on World Health Organisation terms
+- Britain and the EU trade on World Trade Organisation terms

 - Impacts on Investment Firms and Branches for MiFIR Transaction Reporting if regulated in;

 |ARM||Need to submit to an ARM regulated by the FCA||Need to report to an ARM regulated in the EU|

 |Reportability / FIRDs||Reportable instruments will include those listed in the EU and UK (see UK comment Article 26: 3b)||Reportable instruments in the EU will exclude those listed in the UK only (i.e. not dual listed)|

 - EU and UK agree to extend the transition period under the current terms

 - Firms continue to report as they are currently

 - The deal, yet to be announced, which would have a ruling on how the transaction reporting obligations should be handled.

 Whichever course of action is taken, the FCA has stated in Market Watch 64 “Firms should comply with the changes to their regulatory obligations by the end of the transition period on 31 December 2020” (MW 64).